Kim Ngân Pagoda Entrance Gate

 An altar worship Mother Goddess of Mountains and Forests in Vietnamese folk religion at Kim Ngan

 Every year the pagoda organizes a festival on the first full moon in January.
-The festival celebrates both traditional and folk beliefs, with many praying for good luck, favorable weather and continued good crops.
-THe highlight is a colorful and much loved procession of Dragon boats from the temple to the Bo De river wharf (Sao Khe).
+The festival celebrates both traditional and folk beliefs, with many praying for good luck, favourable weather and continued good crops.
+The highlight is a colourful and much loved procession of Dragon boats from the temple to the Bo De river wharf (Sao Khe).
 A truly memorable event if you are in the area at the right time.

-In addition to the statue system, the Pagoda preserves a number of precious artifacts such as bronze bells, incense urns, ritual carvings and inscribed couplets, stylized “hammock” doors and the religious accoutrements befitting its great age and reverence it holds for the Vietnamese people.
+In addition to the statue system, the Pagoda preserves a number of precious artifacts.
+Bronze bells, incense urns, ritual carvings and inscribed couplets, stylized “hammock” doors and the religious accoutrements all befitting its great age and the reverence it holds for the Vietnamese people.

 Discover Ninh Binh